Go to All Blogs | Asian Blogs | India Birding Tours | Sri Lanka Birding Tours | Nepal Birding Tours | Bhutan Birding Tours

 Posted 27 July 2020

-You may think that Andy has just been sat by his swimming pool in Bali, Indonesia for the last four months, that is only partially true!
+You may think that Andy has just been sitting by his swimming pool in Bali, Indonesia for the last four months, but that is only partially true!
 He has also been busy working with our team of wonderful ground agents throughout Asia striving to continue to improve our tours in the region to bring you the best tours on the market.
 We have fully revised and updated our set of incredibly exciting tours to the Indian Subcontinent for starters (see for example our Indian tour page here) and have already done the same for all of our Thailand, Vietnam, and Malaysia (including Borneo) tours.
 We will soon be presenting our new and updated Indonesian tours too – so watch this space for exciting announcements.

-The focus of this blog post however is to bring you up to speed on our Indian Subcontinent tours.
+The focus of this blog post however is to bring you up to date on our Indian Subcontinent tours.
 Our revisions have also enabled us to pass on some great cost savings to you yet maintain the high quality you expect of us!
 Also check out this great offer below:

 We are also extending our 5 % discount to you / 5 % donation to a local guide offer as many local guides around the world really need help with income now during this pandemic.
 This special offer is continuing until the end of August 2020; see details here.
 This means that you can get even better value on any new tour booked and help a local guide in need at the same time so get reading below and start considering some Indian Subcontinent birding.

-One important thing to think about when selecting your tour:
+One important thing to think about when selecting your tour

 Our small group birding in Gujarat and enjoying a picnic breakfast after an awesome early-morning bird and wildlife-watching session.
 We always ensure you have plenty of room in vehicles and will run a tour with only four, and up to a maximum of eight people, giving you a much better experience than being in a larger group.

-Where and when to go birding in the Indian Subcontinent?
+Where and when to go birding in the Indian Subcontinent

 It is all about the timing.
 We have thought long and hard about the running of these tours to occur at the best time of the year for the respective tour (weather, bird presence/activity, etc.) and we have designed all of the tours to run one-after-the-other, allowing you to combine one or two (or more) tours together, thus making the most of your international flight and seeing a wider range of birds and other wildlife.

-Most of our tours occur between the period of January and April as that is considered the ‘prime time’ for those areas, however we also have a few tours occurring later into spring in the north as the seasons are a bit further behind (due to higher latitude and higher elevation), and others during the wet season, and a couple even in the fall/autumn when birding can also be great for certain species.
+Most of our tours occur between the period of January and April as that is considered the ‘prime time’ for those areas.
+However we also have a few tours occurring later into spring in the north as the seasons are a bit further behind (due to higher latitude and higher elevation), and others during the wet season, and a couple even in the fall/autumn when birding can also be great for certain species.